Ketienyei/web-design-course-restaurant-master/README.md

-# Restaurant Food Order Theme
+H# Restaurant Food Order Theme
 This is a Restaurant Theme Website Template, designed using html and css.
 It was developed while teaching "Responsive Web Design Course".

 ## Technologies Used